clearviewai/msgpack-numpy-rs/README.md

 [![Docs.rs](https://docs.rs/msgpack-numpy/badge.svg)](https://docs.rs/msgpack-numpy)
 [![License](https://img.shields.io/crates/l/msgpack-numpy)](#license)

 This crate does what Python's [msgpack-numpy](https://github.com/lebedov/msgpack-numpy/) does in Rust, and a lot [faster](#benchmarks).
-It serializes and deserializes NumPy scalars and arrays to and from the [MessagePack](https://msgpack.org/) format, in the same deserialized formats as the Python counterpart, so they could interoperate with each other.
-It enables processing NumPy arrays from a different service in Rust through IPC, or saving Machine Learning results to disk (better paired with compression).
+It serializes and deserializes NumPy scalars and arrays to and from the [MessagePack](https://msgpack.org/) format, in the same serialized formats as the Python counterpart, so they could interoperate with each other.
+It enables processing NumPy arrays in a different service in Rust through IPC, or saving Machine Learning results to disk (better paired with compression).

 ## Overview